 Frequently Asked Questions

-How does a T-square influence a natal chart?
+How does a cardinal T-square influence an individual’s natal chart?

-What is the significance of multiple T-squares in astrology?
+What are the potential impacts of having multiple T-squares in a natal chart?

 An individual with several T-squares in their chart may face complex challenges due to multiple intersecting points of friction.
 However, these aspects can also be powerful drivers for personal development and achievement through overcoming adversity.

 How is a mutable T-square different from other types of T-squares?